-- Heritage Trail, which links coastal communities, forts, lighthouses, historic ports and historic shipwrecks. - Florida Department of Transportation (DOT) develops and maintains the state's transportation system.
-In consultation with state agencies and the Florida Coastal Management Program, the DOT developed an early coordination process for transportation project planning, known as Efficient Transportation Decision Making, which integrates federal consistency reviews with other project planning, development and evaluation processes. - Florida Division of Emergency Management (DEM) ensures that Florida is prepared to respond to emergencies caused by a wide variety of threats, recover from disasters, mitigate disaster impacts, and reduce or eliminate long-term risk to human life and property.
-DEM Administers programs to help rebuild lives and communities, including the Public Assistance and Individual Assistance Programs, the Hazard Mitigation Grant Program, the Flood Mitigation Assistance Program and the National Flood Insurance Program. - Florida Fish and Wildlife Conservation Commission (FWC) protects and manages fresh & saltwater fisheries, marine mammals, birds, and upland game & non-game animals (including endangered species).
+- Florida Fish and Wildlife Conservation Commission (FWC) protects and manages fresh and saltwater fisheries, marine mammals, birds and upland game and non-game animals, including endangered species.
 FWC's Fish and Wildlife Research Institute (FWRI) is the state's principle biological research entity.
-FWRI monitors changes in water quality and levels of contaminants in Florida's fresh & marine waters, including levels of mercury in fish; and monitors & tracks harmful algal bloom events. - The Florida Building Commission of the Florida Department of Business and Professional Regulation is a 25-member technical body responsible pursuant to Section 553.73, F.S., for the adoption of the Florida Building Code.
-The current code is a single statewide code based on national model codes and consensus standards, amended for Florida specific needs for the design and construction of buildings. - The regional Water Management Districts (WMDs), which are organized along watershed lines, are responsible for the comprehensive planning, management and development of water resources for consumptive uses & water resource preservation.
-The state's WMDs, in partnership with the DEP, regulate activities in wetlands and other waters of the state.
+FWRI monitors changes in water quality and levels of contaminants in Florida's fresh and marine waters, including levels of mercury in fish; and monitors and tracks harmful algal bloom events. - The Florida Building Commission of the Florida Department of Business and Professional Regulation is a 25-member technical body responsible pursuant to Section 553.73, F.S., for the adoption of the Florida Building Code.
+The current code is a single statewide code based on national model codes and consensus standards, amended for Florida specific needs for the design and construction of buildings. - The regional Water Management Districts, which are organized along watershed lines, are responsible for the comprehensive planning, management and development of water resources for consumptive uses and water resource preservation.
+The state's WMDs, in partnership with DEP, regulate activities in wetlands and other waters of the state.
 Pursuant to Sections 380.23 and 373.428, F.S., the WMDs are responsible for conducting federal consistency reviews as part of permit reviews in coastal counties under Section 373 part IV, F.S.
-The five WMDs are: - o St. Johns River Water Management District (SJRWMD) - Southwest Florida Water Management District (SWFWMD) - Suwanee River Water Management District (SRWMD) - o South Florida Water Management District (SFWMD) - o Northwest Florida Water Management District (NWFWMD)
+The five WMDs are: - o St. Johns River Water Management District (SJRWMD) - o Southwest Florida Water Management District (SWFWMD) - Suwanee River Water Management District (SRWMD) - o South Florida Water Management District (SFWMD) - Northwest Florida Water Management District (NWFWMD)